Find Affordable College Courses

 The colleges and universities below are the most popular for comparative literature majors pursuing a graduate certificate.

-Our analysis found Columbia University in the City of New York to be the most popular school for linguistics and comparative literature students who want to pursue a graduate certificate in the United States.
-Columbia is a very large private not-for-profit school located in the city of New York.
+Our 2023 rankings named Columbia University in the City of New York the most popular school in the United States for linguistics and comparative literature students working on their graduate certificate.
+Columbia is a very large private not-for-profit school located in the large city of New York.

 About 56% of the students majoring in comparative literature at the school are women while 44% are male.